The Risk Management Framework (RMF) Security Assessment and Authorization (SA&A) Processes for Cloud-hosted Applications

 The Plan of Action and Milestones (POA&M) is a key management tool that lists, prioritizes, and tracks an application's identified weaknesses and progress.
 Any new security findings that are generated from ongoing security assessment and risk impact reviews should be added to the application specific POA&M and remediated in a timely manner.
 You should not track the CSPs POA&M items as those will be monitored by the FedRAMP Project Management Office (PMO) or by the agency that sponsored their FedRAMP assessment.

-Ongoing Authorization or Reauthorization
+Ongoing Authorization and Reauthorization